Which of the following is NOT considered a type of receivable in ... | Study Prep in Pearson+

 1

-Understand the concept of receivables: Receivables in financial accounting represent amounts owed to a company by customers or other parties.
-They are considered assets because they are expected to be converted into cash in the future.
+Step 1: Understand the concept of receivables in financial accounting.
+Receivables are amounts owed to a company by customers or other parties, typically as a result of sales or lending activities.
+They are considered assets on the balance sheet.

-Identify the types of receivables: Common types of receivables include Notes Receivable (formal written promises to pay), Accounts Receivable (amounts owed by customers for goods or services provided), and Interest Receivable (interest income earned but not yet received).
+Step 2: Review the types of receivables listed in the problem: Interest Receivable, Notes Receivable, and Accounts Receivable.
+Each of these represents a claim to cash or payment owed to the company.

-Analyze the term 'Inventory Receivable': Inventory is classified as a current asset but is not considered a receivable.
-Receivables are specifically related to amounts owed to the company, whereas inventory represents goods held for sale.
+Step 3: Clarify the term 'Inventory.'
+Inventory refers to goods or materials a company holds for sale or production, and it is classified as an asset but not a receivable.
+It does not represent an amount owed to the company.

-Compare the options provided: Notes Receivable, Accounts Receivable, and Interest Receivable are all legitimate types of receivables.
-Inventory Receivable, however, is not a recognized category in financial accounting.
+Step 4: Compare the definitions of receivables and inventory.
+Receivables involve amounts owed to the company, while inventory involves physical goods held for sale or production.

-Conclude that 'Inventory Receivable' is NOT considered a type of receivable in financial accounting, as it does not represent an amount owed to the company.
+Step 5: Conclude that 'Inventory' is not considered a type of receivable because it does not represent a claim to payment or cash owed to the company.

 Watch next